 Norway Snapshot 2013

 Find key economic figures and trends for Norway from OECD Yearbook 2013

-Ultimately the economic crisis is about people.
+Ultimately the economic crisis is about people, says Espen Barth Eide, Norway’s minister of foreign affairs.
 That is why respecting human rights and adherence to democratic principles are fundamental when addressing the current economic crisis.
 We are in this together, so we need multilateral solutions more than ever.